freddiehaddad/fast-track-to-rust/src/index.md

 # Welcome to Fast Track to Rust

-This course is designed to introduce you to the Rust programming language by building an actual program.
-We'll be developing a grep-like program with a minimal subset of the features found in the [GNU] [^1] [grep] [^2] utility.
+This course is designed to introduce you to the Rust programming language by building an actual program,.
+We'll be developing a grep-like program, called rustle[^1] with a minimal subset of the features found in the [GNU] [^2] [grep] [^3] utility.
 This means we'll start with what we know and iterate upon the design as we learn more about the language.

 > The official URL for this online course is:
 > [https://freddiehaddad.github.io/fast-track-to-rust](https://freddiehaddad.github.io/fast-track-to-rust)